ysard/libre-printer/README.md

 Libre Printer is released under the AGPL (Affero General Public License).

+The hardware interface and its sources are published under a Creative Commons License CC BY-NC-SA 4.0.

 ### Commercial

 This is to limit the uses integrated in proprietary devices whose vendors would not participate in